 How did the Sepoy Rebellion (Indian Mutiny) change India?

-One of the most important events in all of Indian history was the Indian Mutiny of 1857, also known as the First War for Independence or the Sepoy Rebellion.
+One of the most important events in Indian history was the Indian Mutiny of 1857, also known as the First War for Independence or the Sepoy Rebellion.
 The Rebellion represented the single greatest threat to British control of the sub-continent before 1947.
 The mutiny was, in reality, a war of independence.
 It profoundly changed the British administration of India.

 While the British suppressed the revolt, it fundamentally transformed the colonial system in India.
-After the Mutiny, the Revolt forced Great Britain to administer the sub-continent directly and ended the East India Company's control over India.
+After the Mutiny, the Revolt forced Great Britain to directly administer the sub-continent and ended the East India Company's control over India.
 The Europeans were also obliged to undertake several reforms to pacify the Indians, and they helped to modernize the vast country.
 Most importantly, the Indian rebellion paved the way for the Independence of the sub-continent in 1948.

 Why were Indians frustrated with the East India Company and British rule before the Indian Mutiny?